What’s the deal with pillar pages?

 The only thing left to do is to tackle your first (or next) pillar page project…

 …something I can help you with.
-Simply schedule a no-strings-attached call by clicking on the below button.
+Simply schedule a no-strings-attached call.

 P.S.
 Think of the call as a brainstorming session where I share FREE ideas to help you grow your business.
 Ideas I give you full permission to “steal” (even if you choose not to move forward with your pillar content project).